renatabiniek/moodbox/README.md

   When an existing tool was being edited, all fields would be sucessfully updated except for the image.
 The new image wasn't getting saved to replace the previous image.
   This was solved by adding the ecoding method of enctype="multipart/form-data to the edit_tool.html and passing FILES in the form.

+* **No form error showing to the user for duplicated tool name**

+Although tool_name in the model had been set to unique and the form couldn't be submitted if the chosen title arleady existed, there was no clear message to the user on what the error was.
+The form was just getting cleared and reloaded.

+ **Worked**: Removed empty form getting displayed so that the form error can be shown for the invalid field, by using the tool_form that has the posted data.
+The clean_tool_name method was preventing the edit view from working as it was just checking if a tool had the same name and raising an error.